wlbr/mule/README.md

 There are a number of existing packages solving this problem, like [bindata](https://github.com/a-urth/go-bindata), [packr](https://github.com/gobuffalo/packr/tree/master/v2) or [packger](https://github.com/markbates/pkger) and if you are looking for fancy features and unicorns you should probably better go there.
 Usually they are creating a kind of virtual file system.
-Usually this realy alot more than I need for my simple usecase on including one or two files into a small cli program.
+Usually this really a lot more than I need for my simple usecase on including one or two files into a small cli program.

 This package 'mule' (the kinda donkey carrying huge loads) takes a _much simpler_ approach.